natacharome/fun-todo/README.md

 # Fun todo app in vanilla JS

-I wanted to create a fun todo app, not like the other ones.
-I have a intern under my responsability that learn web developement and I wanted to gave him a fun exercice.
-So what's best than to make it myself before gaving it to him ?
+I wanted to create a fun to-do app, unlike the others.
+I have an intern under my responsibility who is learning web development, and I wanted to give him a fun exercise.
+So what's better than to create it myself before giving it to him?

 Design made by myself in Figma.